RAFTING and HIKING the GRAND CANYON

 Hualapai Indian Reservation.
 At mile 173, all land on the south side of the river is Hualapai.
 The National Park continues on the north side.

 Lava flows poured into the canyon between 830,000 and 100,000 years ago.
 From mile 178 down to Lake Mead, volcanic activity is a constant feature of the canyon.
 Several high-side canyons have large plugs of lava filling them.
-Lava flows spill down walls and huge walls of lava columns line the shores.
+Lava flows spill down walls, and vast walls of lava columns line the shores.
 Ancient lava flows extend downriver for at least 74 miles.
-The last remnant of basalt lava flow from the Toroweap area is a mile 254.8.
+The last remnant of the basalt lava flow from the Toroweap area is located at mile 254.8.

 Lava Falls (Vulcan) Rapid: mile 179.7.
 Rated 8-10 with a 13-foot drop, Lava Falls is the most notorious rapid on the river.
-Everyone scouted the rapid from a pullout on the river right.
-Andrea had given a great description of the issues using rocks and sand on the beach.
+Everyone scouted the fast from a pullout on the river right.
+Andrea provided a great description of the issues caused by rocks and sand on the beach.
 Three of us rode in the front, the most seaworthy method.
 The approach is like an infinity pool with no tongue.
-The main hazard is the Ledge, a huge, wide hole that spans the middle of the river.
+The main hazard is the Ledge, a vast, wide hole that spans the middle of the river.
 Entering it would ensure a capsize.
-Equally dangerous is the Hole to China, a small, but equally deadly hole on the far right.
-After that is a huge V wave with a big wave driven off a rock that enters from the right.
+Equally dangerous is the Hole to China, a small but similarly deadly hole on the far right.
+Following that is a massive V wave, with a large wave driven off a rock that enters from the right.
 The best line is to go just to the right of the ledge and hit the V on its left side.
-We hit the right side of the V wave particularly hard and as I was on the right, almost went in.
-Chelsea lost her oars and also almost swam.
+We hit the right side of the V wave particularly hard, and as I was on the right, I almost went in.
+Chelsea lost her oars and also nearly swam.
 After the V wave are several huge waves in a train.

-Then just below is Lower Lava Rapid, rated 3-4, but with a 14-foot drop.
+Just below is Lower Lava Rapid, rated 3-4, with a 14-foot drop.

-Lava Falls was successfully piloted going upstream using four jet boats during the 1960 uprun of the Colorado.
+Lava Falls was successfully piloted going upstream using four jet boats during the 1960s upriver of the Colorado.
 The skipper was Jon Hamilton, the son of jet boat inventor Sir William Hamilton.

 Whitmore Helipad.
 Mile 187.6.
 Used to fly guests from the Bar 10 Ranch and Las Vegas for 3-day trips down the river.
-O.A.R.S has a policy that if changes of guests are made here, the entire guest list must change.
+O.A.R.S. has a policy that if changes to the guest list are made here, the entire list must be updated.
 These short trips most often cater to families with children.

 Whitmore Trail switchbacks 1000’ down a lava flow to the river at mile 188.5, the site of the Whitmore lava dam 200,000 years ago.